 Spread with 1/2 cup whipped cream, making a 7-inch circle.
 Repeat with remaining cookies and cream, making 11 layers of cookies and ending with a layer of cream (there will be a few cookies left over).
 Cover with plastic wrap and refrigerate overnight.

-To serve, dust top lightly with cocoa powder or chocolate shavings.
+To serve, coat top lightly with chocolate shavings.